Security on untrusted networks #

 Providing password from a file #

-To read passwords from a file instead of command-line arguments, use the file:// prefix:
+To read passwords from a file instead of command-line arguments, use the file:// prefix in the corresponding command-line flag:

 The value from the file is periodically reloaded, which allows changing the password without restarting the application.